WCBS-FM: Classic hits format

-Upon hearing of WCBS-FM's confirmation that oldies would return, Cousin Brucie commented, "I’m thrilled that this music is getting a chance again."
+Upon hearing of WCBS-FM's confirmation that oldies would return, Cousin Brucie commented, "I'm thrilled that this music is getting a chance again."
 He added, "This music has been treated terribly, and people in their 40s, 50s, 60s and 70s are still a very viable product in this society."
 Mayor Bloomberg, who had criticized the Jack FM format after its debut, also welcomed oldies back with open arms, proclaiming July 12, 2007, as "WCBS-FM Returns to New York City Day".
 Arbitron's switch from diary to PPM facilitated a move back to oldies and classic hits as sister station WOGL in Philadelphia had demonstrated ratings success in the new methodology by reaching the top five.
 WCBS-FM's return to classic hits has also been a success, ranking it among the top five stations in every quarter of the new ratings for Arbitron, consistently either first or second in overall audience.
 In 2010, the station was number one among all stations in the New York region, 25-54 and 12+ (Arbitron PPM report, May 2010).
-The station went to number one again in the July 2014 & August 2017 ratings periods.
+The station went to number one again in the July 2014 and August 2017 ratings periods.

 As of August 2009, WCBS-FM started carrying New York Giants football on occasions when sister station WFAN could not carry the game.
 For the 2010 season, two Giants pre-season games and two regular season games were carried on WCBS-FM including the first game at the New Meadowlands Stadium against the New York Jets on August 16.

 In the fall of 2014, the station dropped the pre-1964 oldies altogether and also dropped many of the songs from the 1960s, cutting the number down to one to two per hour.
 In addition, the station broadened their format to include select hits from the 1990s, up to about 1999.
 On November 19, 2016, the "Saturday Night Block Party" was discontinued after four years in favor of regular programming.
 On July 9, 2017, Backtrax USA, hosted by former WHTZ jock Kid Kelly, debuted on WCBS-FM on Sunday nights.
 Prior to 2016, WCBS-FM used JAM Creative Productions, Inc. for their jingles.
-However, to focus on a new and changing demographic, they now use Reel World for their jingles.
-As of 2018, WCBS-FM no longer uses any JAM Jingles, and the station also no longer plays any music from the 1960s, while also starting to cut back on the amount of early 1970s music played.
+However, to focus on a new and changing demographic, they now use ReelWorld for their jingles.
+As of 2018, WCBS-FM no longer uses any JAM jingles, and the station also no longer plays any music from the 1960s, while also starting to cut back on the amount of early 1970s music played.
 Gradually and subtly, WCBS-FM is increasing the frequency of 1980s and 1990s hits per day and is also adding music from the 2000s.